-A plane that’s correctly trimmed is a pleasure to fly, but if you don’t know how to do it the process can be a bit of a mystery because there are several factors that influence the flight trim of a model plane.
-These factors also influence each other, so it’s important to work them out in the proper order.
+A plane that’s correctly trimmed is a pleasure to fly, but if you don’t know how to do it the process can be a bit of a mystery because some of the factors that influence the flight trim of a model plane also influence each other, so it’s important to work them out in the proper order.

 STEP ONE: CHOOSE YOUR PROPELLER

 Your first goal is to choose the right propeller.
 Install the propeller you think you want to use, but remember that this may change.
 If your plane is slow and draggy, no amount of propeller is going to make it go fast, so don’t try.
 A slow, draggy plane such as a biplane needs a long, low pitch propeller so it will at least have good acceleration.
 A racing plane will need a short, high pitch propeller for speed, which will come at the expense of acceleration.
 But this won’t be a great loss because the sleekness of the plane will allow it to accelerate faster than a draggy one anyway.

 You will also need to make sure your total propeller load is right for the engine.
 For instance, if both the length and pitch are too much, the engine won’t be able to run fast enough and will not produce its full power.
 Likewise, an inadequate propeller load will have your engine spinning at full power with nothing to show for it.